jozavala-msft/data-accelerator/Local-mode-with-Docker.md

     - docker run -d -p 5000:5000 -p 49080:2020 -v path:/app/aspnetcore <path>
     - Click 'Yes" when prompted to allow admin access.

-  - On your machine, go to: http://localhost:49080/home to start Data Accelerator
+  - On your machine, go to: http://localhost:49080/home to start Data Accelerator and create your first Flow.

 # FAQ and troubleshooting:
  - Please refer to the [FAQ](FAQ).